Story In New York

 Story In New York is the 4.5 studio album by SG Wannabe.
+The album contains 12 tracks with a total running time of approximately 51 minutes.
+It was released as a special winter album, a format common in Korean popular music for seasonal releases between full studio albums.
+The title track "First Snow" was written by Cho Young Soo and Ahn Young Min, the duo's regular songwriting collaborators, and describes missing an ex-lover on a snowy day.
+The track reached number 3 on the Soompi weekly chart in the week of January 21, 2008, following SG Wannabe's win of the DaeSang at the Golden Disk Awards.

 Music video

 Two versions of the music video for "First Snow".
 SG Wannabe member, Chae Dong Ha, was featured as the male lead in the music video.
 The other two members, Kim Yong Yun and Kim Jin Ho were also featured in the music video.

 A music video for "A Christmas Story" was also released and featured all three SG Wannabe members.

 Notable tracks

 "Three Letters"

 "Three Letters" originally appeared in Princess Lulu OST in 2005 and was performed by M to M.

 "First Snow"

 "First Snow" is the title track of this album.

 "A Christmas Story"

 "A Christmas Story" is a nice mellow ballad track.